Characters Trivia WMG WebComic YMMV

 The first protagonist of the comic to be introduced.
 A mysterious, shirtless man who (literally) falls from the sky in the first chapter.

 Badass Cape: He wore one (and used it as a parachute) when he first appeared, but it apparently became a "casualty of war" while he went to the loo.
 Badass Normal: Injured Guard: Your strength is . . . remarkable.
 What are you?
 A magic user?
 Burk: Nope, I'm 100% Burk!
 Blinding Bangs: Though his eyes are visible when he's hanging upside-down.
 Catchphrase: Saying "Nope." as he dodges attacks.
 Chronic Hero Syndrome: When he hears the town has a bandit problem he immediately decides to help.
 Cloudcuckoolander: What else could you call a man who can lose random items of clothing while going to the toilet or fleeing from an angry boar?
+The Drifter: In the first chapter he shows up, defeats the bandits menacing a town, convinces the town's assigned hero to do his job better and moves on without any further comment.
 Good Old Fisticuffs: When he meets a group of bandits, he's able to hit five of them in the face with one punch.
 Goofy Print Underwear: Red boxers with white polka-dots.
 Idiot Hero: For all his bravery, he doesn't come across as very bright.
 Let's Get Dangerous: When Burk starts fighting seriously (shown by him wearing a headband), he goes from casually (or not) dodging attacks to practically Flash Stepping.
 Lightning Bruiser: Fast enough to dodge most attacks effortlessly, and strong enough to knock out monster boars.
 Not Quite Flight: While he's fighting seriously, Burk moves and jumps so quickly he appears to be flying.
 Taught by Experience: He claims not to have any formal training in combat.
 Just wrestling with his brother and "defeating things".
 Twinkle in the Eye: Whenever he gets excited.
 Walking Shirtless Scene: On arriving at the town, he wears three things above his waist, one is the aforementioned cape and the other two are his gloves.
 After dealing with the bandits, his new outfit includes an open waistcoat (which, as his large sprite shows, still exposes impressive abs).
 Wrong Genre Savvy: His attempts to invoke Defeat Means Friendship with one of the bandits' mounts.
 Noah

 "...?
 Do I know you people?"